-An Honor Court Hearing may be convened for one of the following reasons:

-- Depending on the severity of the misconduct alleged in the report, the faculty member may request for the EVCAA to convene an Honor Court hearing or the EVCAA may convene an Honor Court at their discretion upon a first reported offense. - Upon receiving a second or subsequent Academic Misconduct Report an Honor Court hearing may be convened, at the EVCAA's discretion. - A student may request an Honor Court hearing to review any sanctions applied directly by faculty due to allegations of academic misconduct. - By approval of the EVCAA to hear cases related to academic grievances defined in Student Development Policy 539.
+- 1. An Honor Court Hearing may be convened for one of the following reasons: - a.
+Depending on the severity of the misconduct alleged in the report, the faculty member may request for the EVCAA to convene an Honor Court hearing or the EVCAA may convene an Honor Court at their discretion upon a first reported offense. - b.
+Upon receiving a second or subsequent Academic Misconduct Report an Honor Court hearing may be convened, at the EVCAA's discretion. - c.
+A student may request an Honor Court hearing to review any sanctions applied directly by faculty due to allegations of academic misconduct. - d.
+By approval of the EVCAA to hear cases related to an academic grievance as defined in Student Grievance Policy 539. - 2.
 The Honor Court will be appointed by the EVCAA and will consist of three faculty members plus one alternate and two student members plus one alternate.
-The Honor Court will adjudicate the case and will recommend sanctions when necessary.
+The Honor Court will adjudicate the case and will recommend sanctions when necessary. - 3.
+The faculty member alleging the infraction is required to represent their case unless there are extenuating circumstances that prohibit the faculty from being present and the hearing cannot be rescheduled.
+In extenuating circumstances, a proxy may be approved by the EVCAA.
+The faculty is responsible to identify a proxy who must be approved by the Honor Court Chair and EVCAA prior to the Honor Court hearing.